 Unconditioned Peace

-Okay, so what did you come up with?
-Would it take a change of jobs – a little less stress and a little more money?
+What would it take for you to really be at peace?
+Would it take a change of jobs—with a little less stress and a little more money?
 Does your retirement account need to reach some certain level?
-Do you need to find that perfect life companion – someone who’ll make even the most mundane aspects of daily living seem just a little bit brighter?
+Do you need to find that perfect life companion—someone who’ll make even the most mundane aspects of daily living seem just a little bit brighter?
 Hey, maybe all you need is for the little one to start sleeping soundly through the night!
-The fact is, there’s always something, isn’t there?
-There’s always something standing between us and contentment.
-There are always some conditions that have to be set up just so before we can finally be at peace.
+Yes, there always seems to be something standing between us and contentment.
+There always seem to be some conditions that need to be met before we can finally be at peace.

-Copyright 2011 by Maku Mark Frank
+Copyright 2011 & 2024 by Mark Robert Frank

 Comments